 All while doing it at better-than-competitive prices.

-I’m Jeff Sylvestre and my family and I have been building pole barns in Essex County since 1968.
-And there’s two things about pole barns you should know:
+My family and I have been building pole barns in Essex County since 1968.
+And there's two things about pole barns you should know:

 Because I've grown up with those standards and I apply them to home building, so you can be certain that the stuff you can't see (like the foundation, framing, roofing, plumbing, etc.) has been done with just as much care and craftsmanship as the stuff you can see (like the woodwork, crown molding, cabinets, countertops, and windows).